kangfarih/kangfarih.github.io/content/posts/ar-mobile-apps/index.md

     weight: 12
 ---

-An augmented reality apps for simulate products of [First4Figures](https://www.first4figures.com/).
+An augmented reality apps as simulator of [First4Figures](https://www.first4figures.com/) products.
-This the project that I am working with when I was part of [Plexus.id](http://plexus.id) Team.
+This the project that I am working in when I was a part of [Plexus.id](http://plexus.id) Team.
-There are a Mobile apps with augmented reality feature and Web Apps for Admin to manage the content.
+There are a Mobile apps with augmented reality feature and Web Apps for Admin to manage the contents.

 ---
 ### Overview